Home

 First, it’s cultivating a culture of making your wildest fandom dreams come true.
 We want to create a safe space for fans to truly explore all the things they love to their fullest potential, not hindered by the walls of canon and what should be, or if it’s a clickable topic or not.

-The third main reason is to share stories; tales of yourselves, of the people you admire and the messages you’ve taken away from them.
+Finally, we want to share stories; tales of yourselves, of the people you admire and the messages you’ve taken away from them.
 Yes, talents deserve a place where they can express themselves, but you as a person do too.
 You have a story that deserves to be told, and even if think you don’t, you know someone out there who does.

 And so, the story goes.